spotinst/help/src/docs/ocean/getting-started/gke.md

-# Join an existing GKE Cluster
+# Connect an existing GKE Cluster

 Ocean is a managed infrastructure service for Kubernetes that automatically adjusts infrastructure capacity and size to meet the needs of pods, containers, and applications.

-In this procedure, you will join an existing GKE cluster to Ocean using the [Spot Console](http://console.spotinst.com/).
+In this procedure, you will connect an existing GKE cluster to Ocean using the [Spot Console](http://console.spotinst.com/).

 ## Prerequisites